microsoft/vscode-generator-code/generators/app/templates/ext-language/vsc-extension-quickstart.md

 * Make sure the language configuration settings in `language-configuration.json` are accurate
 * press `F5` to open a new window with your extension loaded
 * create a new file with a file name suffix matching your language
-* verify that syntax highlight works and that the language configuration settings are working
+* verify that syntax highlighting works and that the language configuration settings are working

 ## Make changes
 * you can relaunch the extension from the debug toolbar after making changes to the files listed above